kitzeslab/audiomoth-performance/README.md

 reductions of sensitivity to certain frequencies.
 These effects should be considered during the deployment of recorders and during the analysis of recorded audio.

+### Added content (March 2022)
+Version 1.1.0 of this report adds Appendix D, which contains tests of the Open Acoustics Devices (OAD) injection-molded case and of the Wildlife Acoustics SongMeter Micro.
+The OAD case causes the AudioMoth to become directional, with much higher sensitivity in front of the microphone than elsewhere.
+The SongMeter Micro is relatively omnidirectional, despite its hard plastic casing, but has a very non-uniform frequency response with a peak in sensitivity around 7kHz.